-The negative impacts of unconscious bias can be present at every level of an organization in a myriad of ways.
-Participants in this training will better understand what unconscious bias is, the many types that exists, and how it manifests through our behavior.
-This session explains how bias is a barrier to diversity and inclusion and offers options for mitigation.
-Real-world examples are provided throughout the session on order to demystify what can sometimes be an elusive concept.
-(2 hours, maximum of 35 participants)
+The negative impacts of unconscious bias can be present at every level of an organization in countless ways.
+Participants in this training will better understand what unconscious bias is, its many types, and how it manifests through our behavior.
+This session explains how bias is a barrier to diversity, equity, and inclusion and offers options for mitigation.
+Real-world examples are provided throughout the session to demystify what can sometimes be an elusive concept.
+(2 hours, maximum of 45 participants)

 In order to have a more fulfilling and productive conversation about the trainings you would like to book, please fill out the following initial form.
-The Education & Training Manager will be in touch.
+The Director of Education and Training will be in touch.

-Please feel free to reach out to Sarah Masoud, the Education & Training Manager, at firstname.lastname@example.org or 314-381-5065 with any questions or concerns!
+Please feel free to reach out to Sarah Masoud, Director of Education and Training, at firstname.lastname@example.org or 314-381-5065 with any questions or concerns!

 “I’ve gained so much knowledge in DAP’s program that our organization has been a part of so far.
 The questions you ask are very challenging and necessary for growth and understanding.
 On top of that, your presentation is kind and patient, yet steadfast in delivery and confidence, giving the information the kind of power that can contribute to good change if the receivers are willing to sit in their discomfort.”